 8. Produce a relevant video to demonstrate your offer

-Eye View Digital found that using videos on your landing pages can increase your conversions by 86%.
+Eye View Digital found that using videos on your landing page design increase your conversion rates by 86%.
 It’s a loved media entity (as are images), especially by mobile users.

 I’ve personally leveraged video at CrazyEgg to add $21k to my monthly revenue numbers.
 But, most people get video wrong – it’s all about the script and you must not hand the writing task to the company that produces the video for you.

 Your video story must be memorable, engaging and emotion-driven.
-Once your target audience feels the pain, they are more likely to act.
+Once your target market feels the pain, they are more likely to act.